How Does the Solar Tax Credit Work? The Ultimate Guide

 Here’s what you need to know about the solar tax credit.

-In fact, the average home saves between $20,000 and $40,000 over their solar energy system’s lifetime.
+In fact, the average home saves between $20,000 and $40,000 over its solar energy system’s lifetime.

-The process of going solar typically takes a couple of months to obtain the necessary approvals and inspections, install the system, and then energize it — but it’s well worth the wait.
+The going solar process typically takes a couple of months.
+People have to obtain the necessary approvals and inspections, install the system and then energize it.
+Nonetheless, it’s well worth the wait.

 Electricity Bill Reduction

 A solar panel installation lets you generate free energy.
 Even if you don’t produce all the power that your home or business requires, your monthly utility usage drastically decreases.

 This utility billing method allows solar owners to send their unused energy to the grid in exchange for credits on their monthly utility bill.
 Our three service areas (Texas, Colorado and Florida) all have net metering in place with local utility companies.